 /investigate — Deep Context Builder¶

-Compiles comprehensive context on a topic by executing a 4-phase retrieval: seed search, relationship expansion, tag expansion, and gap filling.
-Combines semantic search with explicit relationship traversal to surface context that keyword search alone misses.
+Compiles comprehensive context on a topic by executing a 4-phase retrieval: seed search, relationship expansion (with hidden-connection gap fill), tag expansion, and gap filling.
+Combines semantic search with explicit relationship traversal — and similarity-based hidden-link discovery — to surface context that keyword search alone misses.

 Usage¶